markfinal/bam-boost/README.md

 * boost-1.60.0

-Download the [Boost prebuilt packages](http://www.boost.org/users/download/) and extract into the appropriate package directory.
+Download the [Boost source package](http://www.boost.org/users/download/) and extract into the appropriate package directory.

 Build scripts can be run on Windows, Linux and OSX.